You can download the latest GroundControl Launchpad from the Launchpad page. Please refer to the documentation on Installing the Launchpad.

 There are five columns for each Launchpad.

-- Name: The name of the Launchpad, set by you at registration
+- Name: The name of the Launchpad, set by you when registering

 - Devices: The number of iOS devices connected to that Launchpad at that particular moment